Two men rescued from flash-flood swollen Mingo Creek after severe thunderstorm moves through area

 When the rain started, the water rose to their waists “in a matter of minutes,” and they couldn’t get out, Lloyd said.
 They were clinging to a cable that was attached to the side of the bridge when emergency workers arrived.

 Firefighters and Tulsa Rescue Task Force members lowered life vests to the men from the bridge above and devised a plan to let the current carry them to the side.
-The plan worked, and firefighters pulled them from the water.
+The plan worked, and firefighters pulled them from the water at the creek bank.

 The men were in good spirits when they were treated at the scene by EMSA medics, Lloyd said.